 - When a person is admitted to a hospital or long-term care facility, request to review their advance directive with their physician and have a copy added to their medical chart.

-Such documentation takes the guesswork out of what care a person wishes to receive and to what extent they desire their life to be prolonged.
-Having these instructions expressed in writing removes the uncertainty of what is desired and what is not.
-Currently, only 25 percent of Americans have recorded their end-of-life medical wishes in a legal document.
-This is a problem, as more than half of patients are unable to participate in these decisions when they need to be made.
-If we don’t spell out our wishes in a healthcare directive, the decisions are up to doctors who may not know us, or conflicts may arise among our loved ones over what our wishes would have been.
+Having these instructions expressed in writing removes the uncertainty of what medical care is desired and what is not.
+If we don’t spell out our wishes in a health care directive, these decisions are up to doctors who may not know us, or conflicts may arise among our loved ones over what our wishes might have been.